 The project manager and other managers also need to be aware of whether the actual expenditures to do the work is exceeding the money coming in.
 Cash flow trends are always important to assess whether corrective actions are required to ensure the company isn’t losing money on the project.
 No one likes ugly surprises.

-How the Right Project Control Tools Can Make a Difference
+How the Right Proposal & Cost Management Software Tools Can Make a Difference

 ProjStream’s BOEMax proposal software and MaxTeam cost management software include a built-in interactive visual dashboard, MaxBoard, so project managers and other managers can quickly assess cost, staffing, and financial performance metrics.
 They have additional visibility into the current work progress and financial status.
 The project manager or upper level management can configure the applicable KPIs to match performance or business objectives for a specific project, a group of projects, or enterprise wide.
 They can assign each KPI a weight to set the relative importance of the metric.